j-jiseophan/ish/README.md

-This is My simple interactive shell 'ish' whici is last assignment of KAIST EE209.
+This is My simple interactive unix shell 'ish' which is last assignment of KAIST EE209.
 Contains few bugs but it's very trivial.